direct-framework/.github/profile/README.md

 If you'd like to get in touch with the project team - email us at direct-framework@googlegroups.com.

 We also use #direct-framework channel under the RSE Community Slack (ukrse.slack.com).

+## Acknowledgements

+The initial version of this project was created during the Software Sustainability Institute Collaborations Workshop 2023 (CW23) Hack Day.
+Subsequent development was guided by a number of unconference sessions and contributions by RSE and dRTP community members during RSECon23, RSECon24 and CW25 and various other community engagement events and workshops.